yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/MOSA-dataset/dataset.md

 |de1| 鄧雨賢(Deng Yu Sian) ⾬夜花                            	| 1 | full      |
 |de2| 鄧雨賢(Deng Yu Sian) 望春風      	                      | 1 | full      |

-****Note that** the four segments were fully collected by the particpants in National Yang-Ming University only.
-The data collected in The University of Edinburgh merely contains one segment - be4.
+****Note that** the four segments were fully collected by the particpants in National Yang Ming Chiao Tung University (yv01 - yv10) only.
+The data collected in The University of Edinburgh (ev01 - ev05) only contains one segment (be4).

 ### Piano
 |Code | Name | Segments | Range	|